Last updated: March 7, 2014

 Distracted driving notes (2014):

-Shaker Heights is nearing a final vote on a plan to ban use of handheld communications devices by drivers.
-Enforcement would be primary, including for texting violations.
+Shaker Heights has outlawed use of handheld communications devices by drivers.
+Enforcement will be primary, including for texting violations.
 Fines up to $1,000 and possible jail time.
 Two points vs. driver’s license.
-A final vote on the Shaker Heights distracted driving law is expected Feb.
-24.
+The final City Council vote came Feb.
+25 and the law will go into full effect in May.
+Read the Shaker Heights distracted driving law.

 2013 distracted driving notes: